 Working from home is no longer considered a perk or a new trend for companies to adopt.
 Rather, remote work has quickly become a necessary way of life to slow the transmission of coronavirus.
 As companies adapt to social distancing and shelter-in-place orders, you may find yourself in a new position of remotely managing a team.

 Remote work has proven to be extremely effective in boosting employees’ productivity.
 However, it requires a high level of coordination and trust between supervisors and their employees.
 For many supervisors who have never managed a team remotely, it may seem a little scary at first to figure out a system that works best for you and your team.
-Follow our tips to effectively manage remote employees.
+Follow these tips to improve team management and the remote version of employee engagement in the workplace.
 When done correctly, remote supervision can increase your team’s output — without raising your stress level.

 1. Set Expectations